wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 Use the HTML base snippet and add a script tag within the body.

-To make sure everything is working, add a `console.log('hey');` within the script tag.
-Wes will explain the use of the semi colon shortly.
+To make sure everything is working, add a `console.log('hey');` within the script tag. _Wes will explain the use of the semi colon shortly_.

 If you open up the `variables.html` file in the browser, you should see 'hey' in the console.

 ![](@attachment/Clipboard_2020-01-20-19-31-26.png)

-There are three different ways to make a variable, which in Javascript we refer to as declaring a variable.
-They are: `var`, `let` and `const`.
+There are three different ways to make a variable, which in Javascript we refer to as _declaring a variable_.
+They are:
+1. `var`
+2. `let`
+3. `const`

+### var

 Let's start with `var`.

 To make a variable you say `var` and then you make a name of the variable.
-You can use almost anything for a variable name (we will discuss restrictions shortly)
+You can use almost anything for a variable name _(we will discuss restrictions shortly)_

 ```javascript
 var first = 'wes'
 ```

-What we have done there is created a new variable called `first` and we set it to a string (we will discuss what that is in a second) of 'wes'.
+What we have done there is created a new variable called `first` and we set it to a string of 'wes' _(we will discuss what a string is in a second)_.

 Now, if you refresh the `variables.html` page, and type into the console `first`, you will see that we actually get the value that is inside of that variable.

 ![](@attachment/Clipboard_2020-01-20-19-39-40.png)

-You can also do it by doing a console.log like so:
+You can also do it by doing a `console.log()` like so:

 ```html
 <body>